 A felony in California is punishable by at least one year in prison and up to life in prison or even the death penalty, depending on the crime.
 Some offenses are considered “wobblers” in California, which means that the district attorney has the discretion to charge them as a misdemeanor or a felony.

-Should I Ask For a Public Defender, or Is It Worth it to Hire a Lawyer?
+Should I Ask For a Public Defender, or Is It Worth it to Hire a San Diego Criminal Attorney?

 There’s no doubt that public defenders have extensive experience with the criminal justice system.
 They’re often incredibly passionate advocates for those accused of crimes.
 But, they’re often completely overwhelmed with an overflowing caseload that makes it hard for them to give your case the attention it deserves.